 THE TEST THE SAT (For more on the SAT see page 19) THE ACT (For more on the ACT see page 19) Who makes it?
 The College Board ACT (American College Testing) What is it?
 Designed to align with Common Core standards and test how well students have learned the expected high school curriculum.
 Designed to measure how well students know the expected high school curriculum.
 What's on it?
-4 Sections: Two Math sections with multiple choice and grid-in answers, one with calculator use and one without.
-Two evidence-based Reading and Writing multiple choice sections, one focused on reading comprehension and the other on grammar, usage, and writing.
-As of January 2021, The SAT no longer contains an essay section.
+2 Sections: 1 Reading and Writing Section with 2 modules 1 Math section with 2 modules Calculators are now permitted in all modules of the math test.
+There is no essay on the SAT.
 OR 4 multiple choice sections: Reading, English, Math, and Science + a 5th (optional) essay section How long is it?
-3 hours 3 hours and 40 minutes (including the essay) How long has it been around?
+How long is it?
+2 hours and 14 minutes 3 hours and 40 minutes (including the essay) How long has it been around?
 The SAT was originally created in 1926.
-The "new" SAT was introduced in March 2016.
+The digital SAT was launched for international students in 2023 and U.S. students in 2024.
 The ACT was originally created in 1959, and it has been evolving ever since.
-Frequency 7 times a year 6 times a year Max score 1600 36
+Frequency Frequency 7 times a year 6 times a year Max score 1600 36